bhartiy/learnsellacious/pages/48.distiman/09.microsite/docs.md

 ![Screenshot%202021-08-05%20at%2012.18.16%20PM](Screenshot%202021-08-05%20at%2012.18.16%20PM.png "Screenshot%202021-08-05%20at%2012.18.16%20PM")

 **More on Microsite frontend-**
-* Product list page shows all the products if particular manufacturer
+* Product list page shows all the products of particular manufacturer

 ![Screenshot%202021-08-05%20at%2012.16.26%20PM](Screenshot%202021-08-05%20at%2012.16.26%20PM.png "Screenshot%202021-08-05%20at%2012.16.26%20PM")